speezepearson/speezepearson.github.io/index.md

 - Communicating effectively, especially in teaching.

-- [Harry Potter and the Methods of Rationality][hpmor] has improved my mind more than anything else in the world, except my closest friends and relatives.
+- Forming correct beliefs.
+[Harry Potter and the Methods of Rationality][hpmor] has improved my mind more than anything else in the world, except my closest friends and relatives.

 [hpmor]: http://hpmor.com/chapter/1